Colitis Disease Symptoms:

 While signs for colitis may vary from one kind to another, the most common symptoms that is shared by all types of colitis is diarrhea and abdominal pains.
 Here are a few more common symptoms that some types of colitis might also share:

 - Some people who suffer from colitis may notice that blood accompanies their bowel movements.
-This does not happen all the time though and usually occurs when the inflamed lining of your colon breaks down.

 - Another possible symptom that you may experience with any of these different kinds of colitis is the need to constantly move your bowel.
 This is called tenesmus.